-The Financial Group evaluates from initial recognition the expected loan losses (ECL) of FICs and IFCPIs, which are determined considering the expected level of recoverability corresponding to the different FICs, and recognizes the effect of the loss based on the amortized cost of the FICs and IFCPIs.
-Since the fair value of the IFCV already recognizes the impairment for expected loan losses, the Financial Group does not proceed to create an allowance that reduces the fair value of the IFCV; therefore, the effect is recognized in net income or loss, affecting the value of the IFCV before recognizing the effect in OCI for measurement at fair value.
+The Bank evaluates from initial recognition the expected credit losses (ECL) of FICSs and IFCPIs, which are determined considering the expected level of recoverability corresponding to the different FICSs, and recognizes the effect of the loss based on the amortized cost of the FICSs and IFCPIs.
+Since the fair value of the IFCV already recognizes the impairment for expected credit losses, the Bank does not proceed to create an allowance that reduces the fair value of the IFCV; therefore, the effect is recognized in net income or loss, affecting the value of the IFCV before recognizing the effect in OCI for measurement at fair value.
 For IFCPIs, the EPC determined by adjusting the fair value of the IFCPI is recognized.
-The foregoing does not affect TFI as they do not arise from a collectability issue since there is no intention to collect and because their market value generally captures the effects of expected loan losses.
+The foregoing does not affect TFI as they do not arise from a collectability issue since there is no intention of collecting and because their market value generally captures the effects of expected credit losses.

 Expected loan losses are a probability-weighted average of loan losses and are measured as the present value of cash shortfalls.
-In estimating expected loan losses, the Financial Group considers reasonable and supportable information that is relevant that is available without undue cost or effort.
-This includes quantitative and qualitative information and analyses, based on the Financial Group's historical experience, and in an informed credit evaluation including forward-looking information.
+In estimating expected loan losses, the Bank considers reasonable and supportable information that is relevant that is available without undue cost or effort.
+This includes quantitative and qualitative information and analyses, based on the Bank's historical experience, and in an informed credit evaluation including forward-looking information.

-The Financial Group ensures that ECLs for the impairment of securities issued by a counterparty is consistent with the impairment determined for loans granted to the same counterparty.
+The Bank ensures that ECLs for the impairment of securities issued by a counterparty is consistent with the impairment determined for loans granted to the same counterparty.

-In the event of favorable changes in the credit quality risk of the FICs that are duly supported by subsequent observable events, the ECL already recognized is reversed in the period in which such changes occur, against net income or loss for the period, as a reversal of previously recognized ECL.
+In the event of favorable changes in the credit quality risk of the FICSs that are duly supported by subsequent observable events, the ECL already recognized is reversed in the period in which such changes occur, against net income or loss for the period, as a reversal of previously recognized ECL.